Collecting baby’s umbilical cord stem cells at birth

 Step 5 – the stem cells will be cryopreserved in the cell bank at temperature from -196°C to −156°C (-320.8°F to -248°F)

 Umbilical cord blood is collected right after birth.
 The doctor who is assisting the birth inserts a needle into the umbilical vein on the part of the cord that’s still attached to the placenta.
 The needle doesn’t go anywhere near your baby.
 The collection process is painless and safe for you and your baby.

 The blood drains into a collection bag.
 Typically, 1 to 5 ounces are collected.
 The entire process takes less than 10 minutes.

 Umbilical cord blood versus bone marrow

 Stems cells extracted from the umbilical cord blood have been shown to be more advantageous than those extracted from other sources such as bone marrow.
 In many ways, this is because stem cells from the umbilical cord can be considered naive and immature compared to stem cells from other sources.
 Cord stem cells haven’t been exposed to disease or environmental pollutants.
 In this case, inexperience makes them stronger.

 Most importantly, they are more accepting of foreign cells and 100% perfect match for the donor (baby).
-The closer the match between patient and donor, the less likely the patient will suffer from graft-versus-host disease (GVHD), which can be debilitating and, in some instances, fatal.
+The closer the match between patient and donor, the less likely the patient will suffer from graft-versus-host disease (GVHD).
 The one big commonality between bone marrow and cord blood stem cells is that they both mostly comprise hematopoietic stem cells.